Elvis-562/Final.project/README.md

 ## Business Understanding
 The goals for this project are:
 * Analyze data from the National Transportation Safety Board from 1962 to 2023 that deal with aviation accidents.
-* Find the shareholders what aircrafts offer low risks to invest in.
+* Find the shareholders what aircraft offer low risks to invest in.
-* Determine what aircrafts offer high risks to the investors.
+* Determine what aircraft offer high risks to the investors.
-* Provide information to the head of new aviation division on which aircrafts the shareholders should purchase.
+* Provide information to the head of new aviation division on which aircraft the shareholders should purchase.

-Once these goals are met we can identify which aircrafts are suitable for any stakeholder to invest in with minimal loss and projections for profit in the future in the aviation industry.
+Once these goals are met we can identify which aircraft are suitable for any stakeholder to invest in with minimal loss and projections for profit in the future in the aviation industry.
 ## Data Understanding
 The data  comes from [Kaggle](https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses) which has information about aviation accidents from 1962 to 2023.